William vanden Heuvel: Career

 An early protégé of Office of Strategic Services founder William J. Donovan, vanden Heuvel served at the U.S. embassy (1953–1954) in Bangkok, Thailand, as Donovan's executive assistant during his ambassadorship.
 In 1958, vanden Heuvel served as special counsel to New York State Governor W. Averell Harriman.
+Heuvel was a member of the Citizens Committee for a Free Cuba, set up in 1963.

 Vanden Heuvel became U.S. Attorney General Robert F. Kennedy's assistant in 1962, and was involved in Kennedy's 1964 and 1968 political campaigns.
 As special assistant to Attorney General Kennedy, vanden Heuvel played the key role in court, orchestrating the desegregation of the Prince Edward County school system, which expanded the scope of the landmark decision, Brown v.
 Board of Education.

 In 1965, vanden Heuvel joined Stroock & Stroock & Lavan as senior partner, where he practiced international and corporate law.
 In the 1970s, vanden Heuvel, as Chairman of the New York City Board of Corrections, led a campaign to investigate conditions in the city's prison system.
 He subsequently served as U.S. Ambassador to the European office of the United Nations in Geneva (1977–79) and United States Deputy Ambassador to the United Nations (1979–1981) during the Carter administration.

 Vanden Heuvel founded the Roosevelt Institute in 1987 and served as its chairman until the early 2000s.
 He was a Senior Advisor to the investment banking firm Allen & Company starting in 1984.
-He also served as Chairman of the American Austrian Foundation.
+He also served as chairman of the American Austrian Foundation.
 He acted as co-chairman of the Council of American Ambassadors, and was a member of the Council on Foreign Relations.
-He was a Governor and former Chairman of the United Nations Association of the United States of America, and wrote extensively on the United Nations and American foreign policy.
+He was a governor and former chairman of the United Nations Association of the United States of America, and wrote extensively on the United Nations and American foreign policy.
 He was also a member of Collegium International, an organization of leaders with political, scientific, and ethical expertise whose goal is to provide new approaches in overcoming the obstacles in the way of a peaceful, socially just and an economically sustainable world.